Cisco ASR 1000 Series Aggregation Services Routers Software Configuration Guide

 The issu Command Set

 The issu command set that is available on other Cisco routers is also available on the Cisco ASR 1000 Series Routers.
-The issu command set can be used to perform both consolidated package and individual sub-package upgrades.
+The issu command set can be used to perform both consolidated package and individual subpackage upgrades.

 The issu command set includes the issu command with the loadversion, runversion, commitversion, and abortversion options.
 See the issu command references for information on all of the options available with each of these commands.

 The issu runversion command is optional for completing a consolidated package upgrade on the Cisco ASR 1000 Series Routers.
-A user can enter issu commitversion from the active RP to complete the software upgrade, then use the redundancy force-switchover command to switch to the upgraded RP on this platform, if desired.
+You can enter issu commitversion from the active RP to complete the software upgrade, then use the redundancy force-switchover command to switch to the upgraded RP on this platform, if desired.

-Note For additional information on limited downtime upgrades using the issu command set, see the "In Service Software Upgrades (ISSU)" section on page 5-1.
+Note For additional information on limited downtime upgrades using the issu command set, see the “Software Upgrade Processes Supported by Cisco ASR 1000 Series Routers” section.

-Managing and Configuring the Router to Run Using Consolidated Packages and Individual Sub-Packages
+Managing and Configuring the Router to Run Using Consolidated Packages and Individual SubPackages

 This section discusses the following topics: